Serving Brooklyn & All NYC Boroughs

 3. 3

 A clogged filter trips the high-limit safety switch — the furnace will start, run a few minutes, then shut off and lock out.
-If the cabinet feels hot to the touch and the system locks out, that's the symptom.
+If the cabinet feels warm to the touch from the outside and the system locks out, that's the symptom.

 4. 4